nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 ***

 **Send**: When did you start climbing?
 **Gerald**: I started climbing 4-and-a-half years ago (13 years old)

 **Send**: What got you into climbing?
-**Gerald**: Started climbing because of my two older siblings who climb as well.
+**Gerald**: I started climbing because of my two older siblings who climb as well.
 I also wanted to try something new apart from the typical ball games and challenge myself.

 **Send**: What's your favorite part about climbing?
 **Gerald**: My favourite part of climbing is the physical and mental challenge it gives me every time I’m on the wall, and also getting to meet new friends from around the world!

 **Send**: What keeps you going?
 **Gerald**: I continue climbing because I have dreams of becoming a World Champion in the future.
 But ultimately, it's my passion and desire to get better which drives me day in, day out.
-Also it's family!
-Everyone is a climber so I have to keep up with my equally-passionate siblings!
+Also, it's family!
+Everyone is a climber so I have to keep up with my equally passionate siblings!

 **Send**: What is the biggest climbing related challenge you've faced and how did you overcome this?
 **Gerald**: The biggest challenge I've faced in climbing so far and am still facing, is probably my own self-expectations.
-Climbing is a lot on mental strength as much as it is on physical.
+Climbing puts a lot of strain on your mental strength as much as it is on physical.
 Until today, I often get lost in my own hunger for progress and it sets me back- all the more when I don't exactly have a coach to guide me.
 Climbing is always fun, but when things start to get serious (e.g. pursuing a career in climbing), it can really be stressful.
 I cope by surrounding myself with people who constantly push me and remind me to have fun.

 **Send**: What's your favorite kind of hold and why?
 **Gerald**: I love slopers!
 Among the other hold types, I must say I feel strongest on slopers!
 Plus, it doesn't hurt my fingers!

 **Send**: What is your favorite type of climbing?
-**Gerald**: My favourite type of climbing is Bouldering.
+**Gerald**: My favourite type of climbing is bouldering.
 Bouldering teaches me a lot about my body and movement, but above all, it helps me feel free and liberated!

 **Send**: What are your current goals now?
 **Gerald**: My current goal is to consistently produce results for Team Philippines in all competitions next year.
 Long term goal will be qualifying for the 2020 Olympics in Tokyo!
 It is my dream.

 **Send**: How does it feel to be part of the national climbing team?
 **Gerald**: Being part of an ever-evolving, ever-improving team with lots of potential is definitely a huge honour.
-As one of the youngest athletes, I am proud to represent the Philippines Climbing Team and be part of this project.
+As one of the youngest athletes, I am proud to represent the Philippines’ Climbing Team and be part of this project.
 Everyone in the team knows we're underdogs in the international competition scene, but that makes us all the more motivated to achieve great things in this sport for the Philippines.

 </div>